 Teaching kids about money and how to manage it can prepare them to be financially responsible adults.
 Earning gives them purpose.
 “Saving for a rainy day” teaches the rewards of delayed gratification.
 Budgeting and investing can instill a sense of confidence and independence, not to mention pride.
 Like so many important topics, money is one of those things parents can tackle and set up lifelong good habits.

 While we’re on the topic of good financial habits, shopping around for the best deal at a bank is a valuable step.
 SoFi, for instance, offers Checking and Savings accounts that can help your money make more money.
 Sign up with direct deposit, and you won’t have any overdraft, monthly, or minimum-balance fees eating away at your cash.
-And you’ll earn 1.25% APY, which is 41x the national average of other checking accounts.
+And you’ll earn up to 3.25% APY, which is 41x the national average of other checking accounts.

 When should you start teaching kids money management?